AgentMC/Sao20/Translate/En/Part9.md

 *── Goblins remain goblins until they run out of Life.*

-Just because the subject is different, exactly the same phrase.
+Just the subject is different, the phrase is exactly the same.

 That's it.
 Too weak for the evidence, purely circumstantial.
 But Ronye believed her intuition was correct.